 He used to be somebody

-Nothing is more pitiful than a politician who has lost power except, perhaps, a newspaper mogul, the latter an occasion for celebration; which brings me to the subject of this essay, frazzled George Galloway.
+Nothing is more pitiful than a politician who has lost power except perhaps a newspaper mogul, the latter an occasion for celebration; which brings me to the subject of this essay, frazzled George Galloway.
 Of late he has taken to wearing a fedora to hide his well-buffed bonce.
 He wears it wherever he goes, and whatever he does, in interview, talks, shopping, driving, selfies, presumably while in the bath too.

 Galloway, defender of the down-trodden and the working class, who, like the poor, enjoys a good Havana cigar, who is as often risibly contradictory as he is dogmatic on everything, is squandering the autumn of his life telling Scotland ‘like it is’.
 In a nutshell his entire political outlook is encapsulated in the declaration he wants Britain to be a sovereign state but not Scotland.
 Even Westminster acknowledges Scotland is a separate country.

 Firebrands either burn themselves out early, or end a career covered in ermine, a career spent decrying the establishment, ended pocketing £300 a day for signing on to snooze in a comfy, warm corner where a few hundred cattle died to leather the House of Lords.
 (See ‘Lord’ Alistair Darling.)

 You tak the high road an’ Ah’ll tak the low road